PinChe69/CBM-Intelligent-Control-of-Synthetic-Probiotics-and-AMPs-in-Simulated-Wound-Ecosystems-source/README.md

 # Dataset: Intelligent Control of Synthetic Probiotics and AMPs

-This directory contains the raw experimental data and genetic sequences used in our study, **"Intelligent Control of Synthetic Probiotics and AMPs in Simulated Wound Ecosystems"**.
+This directory contains the source code, raw experimental data and genetic sequences used in our study, **"Intelligent Control of Synthetic Probiotics and AMPs in Simulated Wound Ecosystems"**.

+## 💻 Code

+Author: Ciou, Z.-C.

+Two core scripts drive the simulation and optimization framework:

+* **`drug_delivery_optimizer.py`**: A Stacking Ensemble ML model (DCN, MLP, XGBoost, LightGBM) used to predict optimal drug delivery parameters.

+* **`wound_environment_simulator.py`**: An ODE-based simulator modeling the interaction between E. coli (pathogen), L. lactis (probiotic), and AMP concentration over time.

+Dependencies: Python 3.x, numpy, pandas, scikit-learn, tensorflow, xgboost, lightgbm.

+---

 ## 📂 Data Overview

+Author: Huang, P.-C.

 The experimental data (locate in file: "experiment data") is provided in **Excel (.xlsx)** format.
 The files correspond to the results presented in **Figures 1–3** of the manuscript: